openframe-org/criteria-set-protocol/schemas/README.md

 }
 ```

-### result (optional)
+#### schemas.result (optional)
 The result definition is an optional JSON Schema definition for any result that may be returned by the tree when validated data is provided.
-An example of this is the DGNB 2023 template - a final score is calculated based on the value of all the task items.
+An example of this is the DGNB 2023 criteria set - a final score is calculated based on the value of all the task items.
 In this case, the result definition
 would be:

 ```json5